Briefing

 We ship hardware pre-loaded with adapterOS, install it in your environment, and configure the workspace for the selected document job.

-Successful pilots transition to managed deployment.
+Strong pilots transition to managed deployment.
 Weak pilots end with a plain recommendation about what did and did not work.

 The configured workflow, local model path, policy checks, source review, and record generation run on hardware in your environment.